hyperledger/fabric/docs/source/glossary.rst

 Ledger
 ------
+THIS REQUIRES UPDATING
+ADD SMART CONTRACT REFERENCE AND GLOSSARY ITEM

 A ledger is a channel's chain and current state data which is maintained by each peer on the channel.